-We wanted to test this model to determine if it stands out, so we set up various real-life conditions to find that out.
+I wanted to test this model to determine if it stands out, so I set up various real-life conditions to find that out.

-We found out that it is one of the best professional-quality air purifiers currently available – that’s what we can say after reviewing it.
+I found out that it is one of the best professional-quality air purifiers currently available – that’s what I can say after reviewing it.

-Design is a subjective thing – one may like it; another may dislike it.
-However, we think that the AirDoctor 3000 air cleaner has a pretty nice and modern design.
 It is 23.5” high, 16” wide, and 8.5” in depth.
 It has a “boxy” look about it, but rounded edges and corners make it blend into any space in your home, and it weighs around 20 pounds, which makes it easy to move around.
-We also like AirDoctor’s two-tone gray and white colors exterior.
+I also like AirDoctor’s two-tone gray and white colors exterior.

-The machine has two vents located in the front, which draw in the air before expelling it out of the top when it is cleaned.
+The machine has two vents in the front, drawing in the air before expelling it from the top when it is cleaned.

-You can place it everywhere in your room as it is powerful enough to suck air from every corner of your place.
+But AirDoctor 3000 air purifier you can place everywhere in your room as it is powerful enough to suck air from every corner of your place.

 Let’s take a closer look at the filters: